 Slack teams know the importance of notifications in the app.
 Always know what’s happening by using Slack/ClickUp notifications to monitor progress at a glance.
 The notifications will show up in the channel you specify for the project they’re related to.
 Different channels can associate with different projects, getting only their relevant notifications.

 When you’re integrated, you don’t even need to leave Slack to update a task.
 There’s no need to type in commands either.
 Just click the drop-down box in an unfurled task to change the assignee or status and you’re done!
-Team members can all do the same, so it makes that to-do list channel extra handy.
+Team members and your project manager can all do the same, so it makes that to-do list channel extra handy.

 Reliability, ease of use, and ease of integration are the top three requirements project managers look for when shopping for software.

-With the reliability of ClickUp, the ease of use of Slack, and how easily they integrate with each other and other apps, your project pipeline is about to become a lot smoother sailing.
+With the reliability of ClickUp, the ease of use of Slack, and how easily they integrate with each other and other apps, your project pipeline is about to become a lot smoother.
+As you can tell, ClickUp and Slack are the perfect complements to one antoher.

 You can try our award-winning project management software for free here.